MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 ### Non-interactive users
 - License specific provisioning business rules does not apply to these users after they are marked as non-interactive.
 Note: security group specific rules still apply.
-- Cannot access Dataverse web interface or admin portals.
+- Cannot access Microsoft Dataverse web interface or admin portals.
 - Can only access Dataverse via SDK/API calls.
 - There is a maximum limit of seven non-interactive users per instance.